 Coaches are certified in CPR and the use of an AED (Automatic External Defibrillator.)
 If an accident or injury occurs and is witnessed by a coach or bystander, the athlete will be evaluated by the coach.
-The coach will submit a written accident report to the Athletic Director within 24 hours.
-If the injury is serious the coach will call emergency services and the parent(s).
+If the injury is serious, the coach will call emergency services and the parent(s).